Kennett River Nature Walk Visitation Data

 The impact is evident: only one joey has been reported in three years, and the characteristic mating ‘bellows’ of males are rarely heard anymore by locals.
 Google reviews about the Kennett River Nature Walk confirm this decline - once consistent five-star sightings have been replaced by reports of ‘a lone koala’ or ‘nothing much to see’.

-The internet reviews and on-ground data being collected and reviewed offers valuable insight - what was once a reliable wildlife-viewing location now shows signs of ecological decline, reflected both in on-ground observations and visitor reviews.
+The internet reviews and on-ground data being collected and reviewed offers valuable insight - what was once a reliable wildlife-viewing location now shows signs of ecological decline.

-KCAG is continuing our research-driven advocacy work with multiple agencies, calling for controlled visitation times to provide much-needed respite— in response to advice from Melbourne University native mammal behaviour expert, Professor Graeme Coulson, who said ‘government agencies needed to control access and visitor numbers at places popular with tourists for wildlife, including Kennett River’.
+KCAG is continuing our research-driven advocacy work with multiple agencies, calling for controlled visitation times to provide much-needed respite.
+This is in response to both successful overseas modelling, and advice from Melbourne University native mammal behaviour expert, Professor Graeme Coulson, who said ‘government agencies needed to control access and visitor numbers at places popular with tourists for wildlife, including Kennett River’.